kdabug/subrats/PROPOSAL.md

 In researching solutions for these problems, our team anticipates using local storage and potentially oAuth\* for login capabilities.
 As well, we have found an api that provides some data for train arrivals and departures.

 **MVP**
-\*Our app MVP contains the following:
+Our app MVP contains the following:

-Styled front-end using CSS and Stylized Components Component-based(React) front-end with an efficient App hierarchy User Features:
+- Styled front-end using CSS and Stylized Components
+- Component-based(React) front-end with an efficient App hierarchy
+- User Features:
   - Adding favorite subway stations
   - Adding reviews of subway stations and comments including lines and routes
   - Creating a user profile
   - Searching for other stations and reviews
 - An authorization system that allows a user to register and log in
   - oAuth\*
+- Adding a chart for stations mapping trends of user comments
 - Server with logical databases and relations between those databases
 - User ability to create, update, read, and destroy information in databases
 - Administrative Features\*: - See all information(?
 Is this safe ?)
   Ability to delete and update user information Functionality to hit an API and return mta data to the user

-_all items marked with (_) are POST-MVP items
+\*all items marked with (\*) are POST-MVP items

 **component library**
 List of react components:

 - Login (function)
 - Register (function)
+- Logout (function)
 - Home (function)
 - UserProfile (function)
 - Contact (function)